VA FileMan V. 22.2 Programmer Manual Banner

 Database Server (DBS) API

-$$EXTERNAL^DILFD( ): Converter to External
+$$EXTERNAL^DILFD( ): Converts Internal Value to External Format

 Format